 Religion seems to be largely absent from the futuristic and secular world of the Federation and in particular from human society.
 Star Trek's takes on religious topics are often critical, and they almost routinely close with a victory of science over faith.
-This is anything but a surprise, knowing that Gene Roddenberry was an active atheist who struggled against any form of religion:
+This is anything but a surprise, knowing that Gene Roddenberry was an active atheist.

 "No, there was no consideration in giving humans, talking about God, or talking about those types of things.
 We wanted to avoid it to be quite frank.
 But we did very often explore theology through alien characters.
 Which frankly is much more interesting anyway.
 Whether it was the Bajorans and their religion or the Borg and their religion.
 They had the religion of perfection.
 That, I think, was more interesting.
 We want to keep Star Trek secular.
 The human facet of Star Trek secular."
 (Brannon Braga, transcript from his former website)

 Here is an incomplete list of significant occurrences of religion and spirituality (human as well as alien) in Star Trek.
 Please note that trivial references to mythology or lines like "Oh my god!" are not included, as they would give us an endless list.